Dasha Mart Shows Off Her Flexibility By Doing The Splits While Clad In A Tiny Pink Thong

 The first image in the series captured the influencer posed inside of an apartment building.
 She made sure to include a geotag for the GranParaiso Residences, which is a complex in Miami, Florida.
 Dasha was positioned in front of a large set of windows that overlooked another tall building.
 Rain could be seen trickling down the window, and it looked like a dreary day.

 Dasha tilted her chin back and closed her eyes as she rested her weight on her hands, which were placed in front of her, near her thighs.
-She showed off her flexibility by doing the splits on a tile-lined floor.
+She showed off her flexibility by doing the splits on the shiny floor.
 Dasha stunned in a tight white tank top that secured around her back with thin straps.
 The top was tight on her figure and teased a peek of her bronze back while her muscular arms were well on display.
-Dasha’s bottoms were even more revealing, and she opted for a pink thong that exposed her pert derriere.
+Her bottoms were even more revealing, and she opted for a pink thong that exposed her pert derriere.

-The second snapshot in the series was snapped at a different angle, but the model did the splits like in her previous image.
-That time, she was positioned on a carpet in front of the metal encased windows.
-She leaned her head toward the ground, and her ombre-dyed locks came tumbling down her back.
+The second snapshot in the series was snapped at a different angle, but the model was still doing the splits like in her previous image.
+She was positioned on a carpet in front of the metal encased windows.
+She leaned her head toward the ground, and her ombre-dyed locks tumbled down her back.

-The last image in the deck was taken from above, and it treated Dasha’s fans to a full view of her peachy posterior.
-Her tiny panties arched over her booty, but they didn’t manage to cover the dark-ink tattoo on the top of her booty.
+The last image in the deck was taken from above, and it treated fans to a full view of her peachy posterior.
+Her tiny panties arched over her booty, but they didn’t manage to cover the dark-ink tattoo on the top of her thigh.

 Dasha placed her elbows on the ground and rested her chin on both of her hands.
 She styled her hair with a middle part and added some curls to her flowing mane.

 In the caption of the photo, Dasha tagged her photographer, Dreamstate, and asked fans which picture they liked the most.
-The update has been well-received by Dasha’s followers and it has amassed over 20,000 likes and 375-plus comments.
+The update has been well-received by her followers, and it has amassed over 20,000 likes and 375-plus comments.
 Several Instagrammers applauded the model’s flexibility, while many simply used emoji to convey their feelings.

 “Wow, i love your body shape,” one follower complemented with the addition of a few red hearts.